West Ham United vs Manchester United Preview: Red Devils head to London Stadium to face old boss

 Mourinho's sites set on second place

-In his press conference on Wednesday, United's boss spoke further about his admiration guarantee the that the Red Devils finish in second spot, above rivals Liverpool.
+In his press conference on Wednesday, United's boss spoke further about his ambition, to guarantee that the Red Devils finish in second spot, above rivals Liverpool.

 "We need a point to finish second," stated Mourinho.
 "We need a point to say that only one team was better than us, we need a point to say that 18 teams were not as good as us.
 We need a point to prove that."